 Two months after rehab

-- Join alcohol rehab aftercare and support groups with the support of treatment providers
+- Join alcohol rehab treatment centers and support groups with the support of treatment providers

 Three months after rehab

-- Work with therapists and counsellors on behavioural and motivational therapy
+- Work with treatment providers on behavioural and motivational therapy

 - Discuss professional and future goals with a life of sobriety